openplans/shareabouts-api/doc/API_v2.md

 Submissions are stand-alone objects (key-value pairs) that can be attached to a place.
 These could be comments, surveys responses, support/likes, etc. You can attach multiple submission sets to a place.
+Submissions are grouped into sets based on the type of submission.

 **Fields**: